8 Tips on what to wear on your Engagement Shoot

-Just don’t go overboard on outfits and spend your time with your photographer changing what you wear on your engagement shoot rather than capturing lovely photos.
+Just don’t go overboard on outfits and spend your time changing what you wear on your engagement shoot rather than capturing lovely photos.
 Make it a little different to the first outfit, but still keep it about you and your man.

-Even just a few accessories can really make a difference, and can completely change the look of your outfit if you don’t want to change midway through your shoot.
+A few well placed accessories can really make the difference and can completely change the look of your outfit if you don’t want to change midway through your shoot.

-A few fun accessories like a hat, wellies, a colourful umbrella, a couple of vintage suitcases or anything else that makes you distinctly you are easily added and can give your shoot a very unique look even if you don’t change what you wear on your engagement shoot.
+A hat, wellies, a colourful umbrella, a couple of vintage suitcases or anything else that makes you distinctly you are fun, easily added and can give your shoot a very unique look even if you don’t change what you wear on your engagement shoot.

 Ladies, don’t forget your choice of shoes.
 Heels will make you look taller and more slender and they can be a great accessory to any outfit.